How to Inflate and Deflate Your NRS Packraft

 Inflating the Packraft

-Unroll your packraft on a clean, abrasion-free surface and locate the Bravo valve, which is typically positioned near the stern.
+Unroll your packraft on a clean, abrasion-free surface and locate the valve, which is typically positioned near the stern.
 Remove the valve cover to expose the inner portion of the valve.
 You should see a white-tipped, spring-loaded plunger that opens and closes the valve when pressed.

 To Inflate With a Pump: